FIRHILL GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-As for greyhound racing none.

 Just over a mile north west of Glasgow city centre is the district of Firhill.
 It is in this district that you will find Firhill Park, the present home of Partick Thistle Football Club, arguably the third best supported club in Glasgow.
 Since 1876 the football club had had numerous home venues throughout Glasgow, but it was in the late Edwardian years that they eventually found their present home.
 The land purchased had been nothing more than dumping land, owned by The Caledonian Railway Company, formed by the shape of an ox bow lake left behind by the development of The Forth and Clyde Canal.
 In 1908 foundations were laid to build a football stadium large enough to host international fixtures, and within twelve months Partick Thistle’s had played their first match.
 With a 6,000 all seater stand, along with its vast amount of terracing, it was capable of accommodating crowds in excess of 50,000.
 Proof of this was when 54,728 gathered to set the grounds record attendance during an international fixture, when Scotland hosted Northern Ireland in 1928.
 But it was in that same year that Greyhound Racing was experimented, but due to lack of interest, the idea was scrapped within weeks.
-But during 1932 the sport was reintroduced, this time with more success, when the sport proved itself as an invaluable asset, fetching in much needed revenue to a football club who was on the brink of bankruptcy.
+But during early 1933 the sport was reintroduced, this time with more success, when the sport proved itself as an invaluable asset, fetching in much needed revenue to a football club who was on the brink of bankruptcy.
 Sections of the terracing were removed to compensate for the new greyhound track, as football attendances had fallen way short of capacity.
 This move did not affect attendance figures, yet some football fans opposed the idea, but the majority welcomed it, seeing that it was a way stop Partick selling their best players, clearly due to the extra income that the dogs would provide.
-Its promoters, the Glasgow Greyhound Racing Company held their first meeting on the 20th of January 1932, with all races run under NGRC rules.
+Its promoters, the Glasgow Greyhound Racing Company held their first meeting on the 23rd of January 1933, with all races run under NGRC rules.
 It ran races consisting of six greyhounds contesting over distances over 280, 480 and 680 yards.
-After almost 25 years of Greyhound Racing at Firhill, it was announced that the football club would no longer renew the lease, and that the sport would have to cease immediately.
+After more than 20 years of Greyhound Racing at Firhill, it was announced that the football club would no longer renew the lease, and that the sport would have to cease immediately.
 The decline of attendances at meetings had contributed to the fact that Greyhound Racing was no longer required, and a move that would see Firhill stage their final meeting on the 19th of January 1957.
 Although the oval shape of Firhill lingered for a good number of years following, today’s modern Firhill has seen so much transformation that it now has the shape of a rectangular football ground.
 It would be very difficult to recognise the venue from those Greyhound Racing days, as nothing much proves evident.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.